Uniting Machine Intelligence, Brain and Behavioural Sciences to Assist Criminal Justice: The challenges of applying brain and behaviour decoding in jurisprudence

 The \textbf{first} is when the individual is likely a suspect or a potential re-offender, but there is otherwise no telling evidence.
 By inquiring into the brain and behaviour data, one may gain additional insights into the case.
 A recent Dutch study shows that it is possible to predict violent reoffending in prisoners and those on probation using predictive algorithms and routinely collected datasets used by criminal justice agencies \citep{fazel2019prediction}.
 Yet, as argued about, extreme caution needs to be made to guard against misjudgment.

 The \textbf{second} is when there is reasonable evidence suggesting a high likelihood that one may have (or have not) committed a crime, but no verdict has been achieved.
-With court approval and an individual's (or his/her physician's) consent, results from brain decoding can be used to help seek further evidence (if the likelihood for committing a crime is high) or as an additional piece of insight (if the likelihood for not committing a crime is high) (see ``beyond a reasonable doubt'' above).
+With court approval and an individual's (or one's physician's) consent, results from brain decoding can be used to help seek further evidence (if the likelihood for committing a crime is high) or as an additional piece of insight (if the likelihood for not committing a crime is high) (see ``beyond a reasonable doubt'' above).

-A \textbf{third} is that once a verdict or sentence has been made, one examines, retrospectively with consent, brain- and behaviour-based evidence (which had not been used in legal proceedings and decision-making) to verify the decision and to test the performance of brain- and behaviour- based predictive algorithms (\textit{e.g.}, had we made decisions using the brain and behaviour data, would we have come to the same conclusion?).
-This, together with data accumulation (algorithms are less accurate or generalisable if trained on limited data even if the data are of high quality), would help develop more accurate and reproducible methods to facilitate future scientific, technical, and legal investigations.
+A \textbf{third} is that once a verdict or sentence has been made, one examines, retrospectively with consent, brain- and behaviour-based evidence (which had not been used in legal proceedings and decision-making) to verify the decision and to test the performance of brain- and behaviour-based predictive algorithms (\textit{e.g.}, had we made decisions using the brain and behaviour data, would we have come to the same conclusion?).
+An example of this is a retrospective study by Dahle \citep{dahle2006strengths} to predict recidivism probability.
+This, together with data accumulation (algorithms are less accurate or generalisable if trained on limited data even if the (limited) data are of high quality), would help develop more accurate and reproducible methods to facilitate future scientific, technical, and legal investigations.